vmxdev/xenoeye/STEP-BY-STEP.md

 The directory `/var/lib/xenoeye` must be writable by the xenoeye process

-This is an optional step, the collector can be launched from any location
+`make install` is an optional step, the collector can be launched from any location

 All default paths can be changed, they are set in the configuration file `xenoeye.conf`.
 The config files in `xenoeye` are JSON which allow comments